 We use a number of 3rd party APIs in our stack.
 This is no longer an option.
 HyperTrack is the smart way of doing things and the need of the hour.

 The use cases we have built with HyperTrack are order tracking and workforce monitoring.
 So far, it has turned out to be a fraction of the cost we would have incurred if we had tried to do this in-house.

 In this blog, I am going to share a few problems that we have solved with HyperTrack.

 The first and foremost reason for us to build order tracking was that we wanted to provide visibility into what is happening on the field.
 For our operations, it is absolutely critical that at any point of time we know the exact location of our riders.
 After we embedded HyperTrack SDK into the rider app, we were able to see the live location of our workforce on a map.

 In the business of medicines, customers have the right to return medicines at the time of delivery.
 Hence, we advise our riders to make sure that the customers open the sealed package and check each medicine.
 Observing process adherence would lead to lower return rates.

 With order tracking, we can now measure the time that our rider spends at the delivery location.
-We have set-up an alert that gets fired to the supervisors if the rider spends less than the expected time (Estimated time it would take a customer to verify the medicines).
-This has led to reduction in returns that we used to see.
+We have set-up an alert that gets fired to the supervisors if the rider spends less than the expected time (The estimated time it would take a customer to verify the medicines).
+This has led to a reduction in the returns that we used to see.

 Reimbursements Using Mileage Tracking (Planned for Future)